geoscixyz/em/content/case_histories/do27do18tkc/data.rst

     :file: ./images/Data_VTEM.html

 We present the time channels collected by the AeroTEM (2003) and VTEM (2004) systems.
-Both system record the time varying vertical component of the magnetic field :math:`\frac{\partial B_z}{\partial t}` in (nT/s).
+Both system record the time-varying vertical component of the magnetic field :math:`\frac{\partial B_z}{\partial t}` in (nT/s).
 Data quality, and the time range for which data are sampled vary across EM systems, hence the EM data sets should show some differences.
-In general, we observe the following feature:
+In general, we observe the following features:

 - Both systems record a positive anomaly over the southern lobe of DO-27, which later goes negative.